 To become a member of the ESA, please complete this form.
 After clicking 'submit', it will be sent to the ESA-secretariat.
 After your payment has been received, you will be registered as a member.

-In order to get your ID number faster, please send your bank order by fax to our secretariat +33 (0)1 49 54 83 43.
-You can also send it by email to firstname.lastname@example.org.
+In order to get your ID number faster, you can send your bank order by email to firstname.lastname@example.org.

 |Type of membership||Band 1 (1)||Band 2 (2)|